korut94/MakeQtGame/README.md

 Perfect, but now qmake are not knowing the file's location because it see in the `.pro` file and it doesn't find anything informations about the position of the files to compile.
-To say it where to search just add into the `.pro` file the qmake's include declaration with the `.pri` files' position:
+To say it where to search, just add into the `.pro` file the qmake's include declaration with the `.pri` files' position:

 ```